htf-android/drdsh-sdk-ios/README.md

 #### Setup with Swift Package Manager

-You can use [The Swift Package Manager](https://swift.org/package-manager) to install `SwiftyJSON` by adding the proper description to your `Package.swift` file:
+You can use [The Swift Package Manager](https://swift.org/package-manager) to install `DrdshSDK` by adding the proper description to your `Package.swift` file:

 * In Xcode 11+ select *File > Packages > Add Package Dependency...*.
 * Enter this project's URL: https://github.com/htf-app/drdsh-sdk-ios.git